itsmuriuki/airline_data_pipeline/README.md

 ## To Do: Airflow
 1. Add metrics to the API
-2. Add a task to the Airflow DAG to load the data into a database
+2. Add a task to the Airflow DAG to load the data into a database - Done
-3. Add a task to the Airflow DAG to run a query on the data
+3. Add a task to the Airflow DAG to run a query on the data - Done
-4. Add a task to the Airflow DAG to save the results of the query to a new CSV file
+4. Add a task to the Airflow DAG to save the results of the query to a new CSV file - Done
-5. Add a task to the Airflow DAG to run a query on the data
+5. Add a task to the Airflow DAG to run a query on the data - Done
-6. Add a task to the Airflow DAG to save the results of the query to a new CSV file
+6. Add a task to the Airflow DAG to save the results of the query to a new CSV file - Done

 To DO: Project
 1. Data quality and testing